adellantado/bot-template-framework/README.md

             "type": "ask",
             "content": "Can you left us your phone to contant you only in case of urgency?", "validate": "number",
-            "result": {
+            "errorMsg": "This is custom error message occurs if validation hasn't been passed", "result": {
                 "prompt": "yes;no"
             },